Our purpose is to create heroes, grow businesses, and change lives.

 1. Data strategy

-If you’re one of many front-end HubSpot users who isn’t hyper-technical, hearing terms like data structure and organization might make your stomach turn, but when you strip back all of the things we use HubSpot for, the core of it all is data.
+If you’re one of many front-end HubSpot users who isn’t hyper-technical, hearing terms like data structure and organization might make your stomach turn, but when you strip back all of the things we use HubSpot for, data is its core.

 From collecting website visitor and contact data on the marketing side and collecting prospect and deal data on the sales side, to collecting customer and support ticket data on the service side, using HubSpot means we’re collecting a lot of data.